Cos229-239/2025_09_Team2/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the Full Sail University Academic License - see the [LICENSE](LICENSE) file for details.

+**Academic Project**: This software is developed as part of an academic project at Full Sail University for educational purposes.

+## 🎓 Academic Information

+- **Institution**: Full Sail University
+- **Project**: StudyPals - AI-Powered Study Companion
+- **Course**: Software Development
+- **Team**: Cos229-239/2025_09_Team2
+- **Year**: 2025

 ## 🤝 Contributing

-Contributions are welcome!
-Please read the contributing guidelines before submitting pull requests.
+This is an academic project.
+For educational collaboration and questions, please follow Full Sail University's academic policies.

 ## 📞 Support